notifi-network/notifi-network.github.io/docs/quickstart.md

 You can also download a zip file of the code at
 [this link](https://github.com/notifi-network/notifi-sdk-ts/archive/refs/heads/main.zip).

-Change into the `notifi-sdk-ts` folder
+Change into the `notifi-sdk-ts` folder.

 ```bash
 cd notifi-sdk-ts/